yonesuke/jaxfss/docs/usage.md

 ## 1. Scaling function
 In `jaxfss`, we approximate the scaling function to a neural netowrk.
 We provide a simple multi layer perceptron (MLP) module to construct neural networks, which is build upon [Flax](https://github.com/google/flax).
+The following example shows the MLP with input and output dimension one and intermediate dimension 20.
 ```python
 import jaxfss
 import jax